Getting Started with LabOne Modules¶

 String.Format("Config file module_tutorial.xml will be written to {0}.", outputDir));

-It becomes clear now the LabOne Modules can be controlled by nodes in the same way as the Devices and the Data Server.
-A list of available nodes can be found on the respective page.
+It becomes clear now that the LabOne modules can be controlled by nodes in the same way as the Devices and the data server.
+A list of available nodes in a module can be found on its corresponding documentation page.

 Info

-A lot of modules are in an idle state by default.
-After the configuration the must be started with the execute explicitly.
+By default, most of the modules are in an idle state.
+After configuration, they must be started with the execute command explicitly.

 module.execute()